 Fatal case of invasive pneumococcal disease under CHP investigation

-His clinical diagnoses were sepsis and pneumonia complicated with empyema and pneumothorax.
-His blood culture collected on February 13 tested positive for Streptoccocus pneumoniae (pneumococcus).
+Her clinical diagnoses were meningitis and sepsis.
+Her blood culture collected on March 27 tested positive for Streptoccocus pneumoniae (pneumococcus).

-Preliminary investigations revealed that the boy had no recent travel history while his home contacts remained asymptomatic.
-No other similar case or outbreak has been reported so far at the kindergarten he attended.
+Preliminary investigations revealed that the girl had no recent travel history while her home contacts remained asymptomatic.
+No other similar case or respiratory tract infection outbreak has been reported so far at the kindergarten she attended.
 Advice on prevention of respiratory infectious diseases has been delivered to the management of the kindergarten.